nikumar1206/daily_projects/w11d5/README.md

 ## Announcements

 - React-1 assessment/A06 is basically a condensed version of working through a feature of your full stack (minus styling) so studying will be some of the best preparation you can do!

+- If you do not get a perfect score on the assessment on Monday, you'll need to complete corrections before beginning your full stack.

 - Go through the practice assessment at least 4 times over the weekend